alanng10/class-lang/Doc/Article/Word/a.md

 Word "compute" has meaning that is process info.

+Word "memory" has meaning that is data store.

+Word "storage" has meaning that is persistent store.

+Word "network" has meaning that is interchange.

 The meanings are not tagged with the existence of processing.
 The words are suitable for use in abstract when inner processings are not to be shown.